Let’s face it: Wild turkey legs, wings and to a lesser extent thighs can be unbearably tough, and the tendons are often as tough as bone.

 Give this recipe a go if you find yourself with a wild turkey.
 Please.
 You’ll be shocked how good it can be.

-- 2 skinless turkey legs plus wings, or 2 turkey thighs
+- 2 to 4 turkey drumsticks, or 2 turkey thighs

 - 1 small cinnamon stick